REAL. HONEST. LEADERSHIP.

 It is from this perspective that I would ask you to recall your earliest thoughts and hopes.
 In our innocence, we believed in simple truths.
 Right was right, wrong was wrong, and good overcame evil.
 I dreamed of being on the good side, and in childhood play I experienced for the first time what it felt like in my heart.

-For me, this feeling led to a successful 20-year law enforcement career focused on the simple acts of doing what was right and caring for the people I served.
+Reality may not match the old re-runs, but for me this feeling led to a successful decades-long career focused on the simple acts of doing what was right and caring for the people I served.

-When the public elects someone to the position of Sheriff, we are entrusting that person with our lives.
-We deserve someone who will cherish that role and not waver, tire, or falter from their commitment to our safety.
-Sadly, the current Sheriff was recently quoted as saying, “If I was a quitter, I’d leave today…I’ve had enough”.
+When the public elects someone to the position of Sheriff, they are entrusting that person with their safety and the best quality of life possible.
+You deserve someone who will cherish that role and not waver, tire, or falter from their commitment to serving them.

 Starting in 1995 as a patrol officer for the City of Cortland, I transferred to the Tompkins County Sheriff’s Office in 2001.
-Once there, I worked myself up through the ranks from Deputy Sheriff, Investigator, Senior Investigator (Lt.), Captain, and Undersheriff before retiring in 2015.
+Once here, I worked myself up through the ranks from Deputy Sheriff to Investigator, Senior Investigator (Lt.), Captain, and Undersheriff before retiring in 2015.

-Not only do I have the experience to lead the Sheriff’s Office, but also the vision to improve community relations, restore fiscal responsibility, and champion alternatives to incarceration efforts.
+Not only do I have the experience to lead the Sheriff’s Office, but I also have the vision to continue improving community relations and operational efficiencyand while maintaining fiscal responsibility.

 Derek R. Osborne